NicolasPortal/plants-blog/README.md

-Plant blog using copntentuful and graphql
+Plant blog using copntentuful and graphql in next js